 IF YOU TRY THIS RECIPE, PLEASE CONSIDER LEAVING A RATING, REVIEW AND/OR COMMENT BELOW.
 THIS IS THE BEST (FREE) WAY TO SUPPORT MY BUSINESS AND ASSIST FELLOW READERS!

 Healthy Chocolate Crackles

-- Place in the freezer for 20-30 minutes to set.
+- Divide the mixture between eight cupcake liners and place in the freezer for approximately twenty minutes to set.

 - Remove from the freezer and serve straight away or store in an air tight container in the fridge for up to one week